-A causal relationship between tumour lysis syndrome and imatinib treatment is deemed possible, although some cases were confounded by concomitant medications and other independent risks.
+A causal relationship between tumour lysis syndrome and Imatinib treatment is deemed possible, although some cases were confounded by concomitant medications and other independent risks (see section WARNINGS AND PRECAUTIONS).

-Growth retardation in pediatric patients
+Growth retardation in children

 Imatinib appears to affect the stature of children, especially children who are pre-pubertal.
-A causal relationship between growth retardation in pediatric patients and imatinib treatment could not be ruled out although for some cases of growth retardation in CML there was limited information.
+A causal relationship between growth retardation in children and Imatinib treatment could not be ruled out although for some cases of growth retardation in CML there was limited information. (see section WARNINGS AND PRECAUTIONS).